 On the other hand, there are traders and investors who execute short-term trades which require immediate access to their BTC coins.
-While security is still paramount, they need to find a wallet that offers the right combination of security and accessibility.
-Different Bitcoin wallets offer different types of features so you need to make the right choice ensuring your selected wallet delivers exactly what you are looking for.
+While security is still paramount, they need to find a crypto wallet that offers the right combination of security and accessibility.
+Different Bitcoin and cryptocurrency wallets offer different types of features so you need to make the right choice ensuring your selected wallet delivers exactly what you are looking for.

-You have to keep in mind that BTC tokens are not stored on the wallet itself.
+You have to keep in mind that BTC tokens are not stored on the crypto wallet itself.
 Every BTC token actually exists on the blockchain and instead of owning a specific Bitcoin or part of it, you actually own the combination of its public and private keys that enables you to access the said Bitcoin.
 If you are looking to spend the Bitcoins present in your wallet, you have to have the public wallet address of the person you want to send your tokens to.

 Bitcoin wallets come in different types and can be categorised based on multiple factors.
-In order to identify the right wallet for your needs, you have to develop an understanding of a variety of wallets so you are in a better position to make the right choice.
+In order to identify the right digital wallet for your needs, you have to develop an understanding of a variety of wallets so you are in a better position to make the right choice.

-If a Bitcoin wallet is connected to the internet, it is defined as a hot wallet.
+If a Bitcoin crypto wallet is connected to the internet, it is defined as a hot wallet.
 The term 'hot' signifies the fact that it is always ready to be accessed because of its online connectivity.
 Hot wallets are easier to use as they deliver improved accessibility.
-They are less secure as compared to the cold wallets but are more user-friendly.
+They are less secure as compared to cold wallets but are more user-friendly.

-Since they have online connectivity, hot wallets are more prone to cyberattack and security breaches.
+Since they have online connectivity, hot wallets are more prone to cyberattacks and security breaches.
 Hot wallets are a better choice for those traders and investors who engage in transactions on a daily basis and don't need to hold their Bitcoins for a long period.
 They are also much easier to set up and ensure that your crypto funds are readily available.

-These are those Bitcoin wallets that aren't directly connected to the internet to ensure robust and foolproof security.
+These are those Bitcoin crypto wallets that aren't directly connected to the internet to ensure robust and foolproof security.
 It becomes difficult for you to access your BTC tokens stored on cold wallets since they don't have online connectivity but that also makes it next to impossible for cybercriminals and hackers to gain unauthorised access to your coins.
 Since there is no internet connectivity, they cannot capitalise on any security exploit.

 Cold wallets are better suited for those traders and investors who want to store their Bitcoins for months or even years.
 These investors are often called 'HODLers' as they are looking to hold their BTC coins for a long period to ensure major gains.
 They don't have the urgent need to access their coins and they just want their cryptocurrency funds to be secure.

-These are cold wallets that come in the form of a physical device that often looks like a flash drive.
-These wallets handle the public keys and addresses individually and usually feature buttons and a screen for manoeuvring.
+These are cold storage hardware wallets that come in the form of a physical device that often looks like a flash drive.
+These crypto wallets handle the public keys and addresses individually and usually feature buttons and a screen for manoeuvring.
 There is no battery inside and they can be connected to a computer.
 You can access the device using their native desktop app.
 Hardware wallets often are the most expensive but deliver the best security.